 Moving onto herbals, the first group can assist with increasing the mucus barrier in your gut.

 A classic example is a licorice (deglycrrhizinated licorice or DGL).
 Taking these tablets, usually in chewable format 20 minutes prior to meals may help certain people with GERD.
 It may also assist those people with ulcers.

-Similar in healing your protective lining, slippery elm and marshmallow root may also have some benefit.
+Similar to healing your protective lining, slippery elm and marshmallow root may also have some benefits.
 Marshmallow root is typically brewed in tea format 30 min before breakfast, lunch, and dinner.
 It possesses mucous-building properties useful for many intestinal problems, which often co-exist with GERD.

 Finally, mastic gum in doses 1-5 grams daily can lower inflammation and may benefit bacterial infections in the stomach (Helicobacter Pylori) and potentially heal ulcers in the stomach.
 No ill effect has been described to my knowledge.

 In the spirit of our message here at @maximalbeing, we have given you a road map toward success and empowerment toward getting rid of the GERD.
 Mediations, minimally invasive procedures, and surgeries can also be used in GERD and some people require these treatments along with their lifestyle changes.
 Partner with your healthcare provider to tackle this issue and find out if one of these more traditional treatments is the right pick for you.

 GERD is a complex combination of conditions affecting the upper GI tract.
 Determine your diagnosis, make sure you have no red flags, and partner with your physician to work on the health elements which can keep you stuck in the cycle of discomfort.
 With a combination of weight loss, proper diet, stress relief, avoidance of vices, along potential holistic remedies, you can conquer this condition that interferes with the lives of so many people.